‘Sports Illustrated’ Model Haley Kalil Shares Dramatic Photo With Instagram

 Light mascara appears to be on Haley’s eyes.
 Sans liner, they look wide and clear and are one of the most dramatic features seen in the photo.
 Haley’s lips are lined lightly in a color that matches their natural color.
 They are filled in with matching lipstick to further accentuate their fullness.

-Fans of the model, numbering 333,000, were struck by the simplicity of the image and shared their comments on the post, and liking it 7,900 times and counting.
+Fans of the model, numbering 333,000, were struck by the simplicity of the image and shared their comments on the post.
+So far, the post has been liked 7,900 times and counting.

 “Wasn’t expecting someone to look right into my soul the minute I open the gram,” remarked one follower of the redheaded beauty.